akka/akka/akka-docs/src/main/paradox/multi-node-testing.md

 The @ref:[SbtMultiJvm Plugin](multi-jvm-testing.md) has been updated to be able to run multi node tests, by automatically generating the relevant `multinode.*` properties.
 This means that you can easily run multi node tests on a single machine without any special configuration by just running them as normal multi-jvm tests.
-These tests can then be run distributed over multiple machines without any changes simply by using the multi-node additions to the plugin.
+These tests can then be run distributed over multiple machines without any changes by using the multi-node additions to the plugin.

 ### Multi Node Specific Additions